Tampere Saints: Men's team

 Club's flagship team, the men's team, has been in existence since the establishment of the club.
 Their biggest success came in 2007 and 2015 when they conquered Finnish 1st division championship (below Maple League).
-With those win's the team was promoted to play in Vaahteraliiga Maple League, the top-tier league in Finnish American football league system.
+With those wins the team was promoted to play in Vaahteraliiga Maple League, the top-tier league in Finnish American football league system.
 In three season (2008, 2009, 2010) the team could only amass two wins in a total of 32 games with two entirely winless seasons.
 After the 2010 campaign the team voluntarily relegated themselves and begun the 2011 season in 2nd division.
 In 2015, the team was able to pull 4 wins from 12 games and was one win from playoffs.